-The Esperance region has a lack of available and skilled labour, which has been impacted by the COVID-19 pandemic and the supply of backpackers and other seasonal workers.
+The Esperance region challenges include skills gaps, limited resource, talent attraction and retention.
 We need to ensure local people are adequately skilled, prepared and supported for current and upcoming employment opportunities.
-How are we responding?

-- We are developing local strategies to maximise individuals' employment potential, including identifying opportunities and factors impacting on job readiness. - We are promoting utilisation of funding and programs to address specific barriers to employment for individuals. - We are training and preparing individuals to meet labour requirements of local businesses and industries.
+- We are developing local strategies to maximise individuals' employment potential, including identifying opportunities and factors impacting on job readiness. - We are promoting utilisation of funding and programs to address specific challenges to employment for individuals. - We are training and preparing individuals to meet labour requirements of local businesses and industries.

-Priority 3 - Leveraging programs to create pathways into employment
+Priority 3 - Leveraging programs for creative pathways into employment

-The Esperance region is experiencing increased demand for workers in the agriculture, hospitality, tourism, retail and health care and social assistance industries.
+The Esperance region is experiencing increased demand for workers in the agriculture, hospitality, transport, tourism, retail and health care and social assistance industries.
 There is a need to leverage programs to create pathways into these industries.
-While the locally available workforce is relatively small, there is an opportunity to focus on supporting mature-aged individuals and Aboriginal Australians.
+While the locally available workforce is relatively small, there is an opportunity to focus on supporting mature-aged individuals and Aboriginal and First Nations people.